Journal Articles, Working Papers, and Work in Progress

 Committee members: Margaret Christ (chair), Shane Dikolli, Jacqueline Hammersley, Jessica Rodell, and Kristy Towry

 ABSTRACT: I examine whether firms can cultivate employee curiosity using informal controls—specifically, stated organizational values and leader role modeling—and how curiosity, in turn, influences creative performance.
-Nearly half of surveyed organizations report wanting more curious employees.
-Yet, executives' beliefs about curiosity are ambivalent: 90% believe it enhances performance, but 50% simultaneously regard it as an impediment.
+Although firms value creativity, they often struggle to improve it.
+Drawing from prior research, I argue that stimulating cognitive processes that underpin creativity—such as curiosity, the focus of my study—may be more effective than targeting creative performance directly.
 Using an experiment, I find that stated values reliably and significantly increase curiosity, while the effects of leader role modeling are more nuanced.
 I also find that curiosity expressed in a setting unrelated to performance significantly improves creative performance by increasing the number of ideas that are both effective and uncommon.
 This improvement appears to arise from curiosity prompting deeper engagement with the problem space (yielding more effective ideas) and fostering more flexible and fluent thinking (yielding more uncommon ideas).
-These findings contribute to research on the antecedents of creativity and offer insight into how firms can shape the cognitive conditions for creative work through informal control systems, rather than relying solely on formal mechanisms such as incentives.
+These findings contribute to research on the antecedents of creativity and offer insight into how firms can enhance creative outcomes by designing controls that foster the precursors (e.g., curiosity) to creativity rather than focusing narrowly on the creative outcome.

 -